Whether you’re looking for freelance work, seeking a better job, or have a product to sell, creating your website is essential.

-Now make a list of your persuasive bullet points.
+Now make a list of your strong bullet points.

 Take a break.
 Come back.
-And pick out only the most persuasive and important elements of that list (ideally, just two or three).
+And pick out only the most persuasive and vital elements of that list (ideally, just two or three).

 Next, imagine you’re making a pitch to a member of your chosen audience based on those points.
 Think about what you’d say and how you’d say it.
 Then write it all down.